 Sound familiar?
 These are some of the most common ways multifamily communities are and have been marketing themselves.
 And, many times, these methods do work…well enough.
 Because of that, these strategies can become crutches for many leasing agents and communities.
 They use them, again and again, but what happens when your team expects higher returns or more success?

-The economy and renter demographic has been changing.
+The economy and renter demographic have been changing.
 Leasing agents and community managers need to start thinking beyond solely what has worked in the past.
 Considering the competition is likely also using these exact strategies, it’s time for communities and multifamily marketing professionals to find new and different ways to promote themselves, differentiate from the competition, and find the success they are looking for.

 Below are some creative multifamily marketing strategies to help any community stand out, garner attention online, and, more importantly, keep the attention that will eventually lead to a new resident.

 Video is quickly becoming one of the strongest marketing tactics in nearly any industry.
 It has been shown to have a 135% greater organic reach than simple, still photos.
 Real estate in particular is seeing the results good video can have.
 According to “The Digital House Hunt,” a combined study from Google and NAR, 85 percent of buyers and sellers want to work with an agent who uses video.
 Homes listed with video get four times the inquiries of homes listed without video.
-Offering videos of units as well as amenities, the staff, the neighborhood and more can attract the interest of potential local renters as well as those looking to make a longer distance home decision.
+Offering videos of units as well as amenities, the staff, the neighborhood, and more can attract the interest of potential local renters as well as those looking to make a longer distance home decision.

 …Then Think Beyond Video